Using motor vehicles to get to work or travel around is a very convenient option for many people and one we often take for granted.

 Motorcycles and motor scooters

-Motorcycles and scooters are growing in popularity for commuting as they usually have lower fuel and running costs than cars.
+Motorcycles and motor scooters are growing in popularity for commuting as they usually have lower fuel and running costs than cars.
 They're generally easier and cheaper to park and can be an enjoyable way of travelling.
-Motorcycles and scooters also have lower greenhouse gas emissions per passenger kilometre when compared with most cars.
+Motorcycles and motor scooters also have lower greenhouse gas emissions per passenger kilometre when compared with most cars.

 The cleanest motor scooters available in Australia are electric and have no on-road greenhouse gas emissions or air pollution.
 However, they generally have a low top speed and a limited travel range before you need to recharge.
 Recharging can take a long time.